On this page

 The Ampli Wrapper is a generated, strongly typed API for tracking Analytics events based on your Tracking Plan in Amplitude Data.
 The tracking library exposes a function for every event in your team's tracking plan.
 The function's arguments correspond to the event's properties.

-Ampli provides autocompletion for events & properties defined in Data and enforce your event schemas in code to prevent bad instrumentation.
+Ampli provides autocompletion for events and properties defined in Data and enforces your event schemas in code to prevent bad instrumentation.

 Amplitude Data supports tracking analytics events from browser apps written in JavaScript (ES6 and higher) and TypeScript (2.1 and higher).
-The generated tracking library is packaged as a CJS module.
+Ampli packages the generated tracking library as a CJS module.

 Quickstart